diggerwoo/jsh/README.md

 Configure each permitted command as a syntax line in the configuration file.
 Precautions:
 - The first keyword of each command syntax must coresponds to an existing excetuable file (except for alias).
 For example, "logout" is a bash internal command, but there is no executable "logout" present in any bin or sbin directory, so adding a "logout" syntax line is invalid.
 - "cd", "exit" and "history" are jsh builtin commands and do not need to be added repeatedly.
 - Use lowercase words as command keywords (Linux commands are all lowercase).
 Uppercase words are usually used for lexical types.
 If the uppercase word does not match any lexical types, it is considered a command keyword.
+The most commonly used lexical type is "PATH" which is used for directories or files.
+For “PATH” lexical type, jsh supports typing TAB key to auto-complete the path, and double-typing the TAB key to list all matching paths, which is similar to bash's behavior.
 Refer to [Section 4.4](#44-lexical-types-of-jsh) for more details about jsh lexical types.
 - The command syntaxes in the group configuration do not need to be added repeatedly in the user configuration.
-That is, only those extra command syntaxes  required by the user should be configured in the user file.
+That is, only those extra syntaxes  required by the user should be configured in the user file.
 - The parameters‘ format and sequence specified in the syntax need to meet the requirements of the actual commands, otherwise error will occur during execution.

 Below example allows user to make new directory and remove directory.